-Tell us about yourself, your artistic background/career, where you are from, and where you live now.
+Tell us about yourself, your artistic background/career, where you are from and where you live now.

-Was there a challenging part to create?
+Was there a challenging part of creating the featured art piece?

 Tell us about your history with the Armadillo Christmas Bazaar.